The Bankrate promise

 A savings account or deposit account may compound daily, monthly, quarterly or annually.
 As a rule, the more often your account adds compound interest, the faster your investment grows.
 That’s because each time your account compounds interest, the earned interest is added to the principal amount, and future interest payments are calculated on the larger principal balance.

-If you’re comparing savings or investment accounts, it pays—quite literally—to compare their APYs and not just their interest rates.
-It may appear that one account is a better investment because its interest rate is higher than another account.
-However, if that second account compounds more frequently, it may outgrow the first account over the year.
+If you’re comparing savings or investment accounts, it pays to compare their APYs and not just their interest rates.
+At first glance, it may appear that one account is a better investment because its interest rate is higher than another account.
+However, if the second account compounds more frequently, it may outgrow the first account over the year.

 APR vs. APY

 APR and APY both measure interest, but they have different uses.
 APR describes the interest you owe on a credit card or loan, while APY measures the interest you earn from a savings or an interest-earning deposit account — such as a savings account, CD or money market account.